 No, the ASGCGP does not offer the option to study part-time.

 No. Students must be physically present for classes, rotations, and other program activities.

 The program is considered a two-year academic program, but, technically, it takes 21 months to complete.
 The first academic year consists of fall, winter, and spring sessions.
 The second academic years consists of summer, fall, winter, and spring sessions.
 100% of program graduates have graduated according to plan with a 0% attrition rate.

 Employment of genetic counselors is projected to grow much faster than the average for all occupations.
 The most up-to-date job outlook for genetic counselors can be found in the Bureau of Labor Statistics Occupational Outlook Handbook.
 One hundred percent (100%) of ASGCGP graduates have been employed as genetic counselors within six months of graduation, and the large majority have been employed prior to graduation.

 Yes.
 Your application will be considered among all applications submitted during the same admission cycle.

 Yes.
 The program will review and seriously consider all international applications it receives.
-A select number of overseas applicants will be given the option to interview by video conferencing (e.g. Skype, zoom).
+A select number of overseas applicants will be given the option to interview by video conferencing (e.g. zoom).

 The ASGCGP does not offer any assistantships, fellowships, or scholarships.
 However, you may be able to receive outside financial support from other organizations, such as hospitals or health systems.
 This type of financial support is handled directly and exclusively by the organizations which offer it.
 For more information about financing your education, please see our Tuition and Fees webpage.